Treasury Bills

 One of the biggest reasons Treasury Bills shine in California is the state tax exemption.

-Treasury Bill interest is exempt from California state income tax.
-This is a significant advantage that high-yield savings accounts cannot match.
+Treasury Bill interest is exempt from California state income tax by federal law (31 U.S.C. § 3124).
+This is a significant advantage that high-yield savings accounts simply cannot match.
+HYSA interest is fully taxable at both the federal and state levels.

-2. Higher Predictable Returns from Treasury Bills
+2. Higher, More Predictable Returns

 3. Safety and Direct Government Backing

-• High-Yield Savings Accounts: Insured by the FDIC (up to $250,000 per depositor, per bank).
+• High-Yield Savings Accounts: FDIC-insured up to $250,000 per depositor, per bank.

-Some investors consider Treasury ETFs or bond funds for convenience, but buying T-Bills directly often provides superior results:
+Some investors turn to Treasury ETFs or bond funds for convenience, but buying T-Bills directly through TreasuryDirect or a brokerage typically produces better results:

 No Expense Ratios

-No Market Price Fluctuations
+No Market Price Risk

 Tax Simplicity

-5. Liquidity Considerations for Treasury Bills
+5. Liquidity Considerations

 Frequently Asked Questions